Damián Díaz: 2009 season

 Díaz made his Chilean Primera División début on 27 July 2009, in a 2–0 win over Deportes La Serena at San Carlos de Apoquindo.
 He scored his first two goals for the club on 23 August, both in a single match against Cobreloa, in where Católica won 2–0 thanks to the goals of Díaz.
-One month later, he scored his first hat-trick in his career in Católica's 7-0 victory over Curicó Unido.
+One month later, he scored his first hat-trick in his career in Católica's 7–0 victory over Curicó Unido.
 Díaz also scored in the following week against Audax Italiano, match that was won 4–0 by Católica.
 In that season, Damián was fully consolidated in the position of playmaker at the scheme of Católica's coach, Marco Antonio Figueroa.
 He was also paired in attack with Juan José Morales and Milovan Mirosevic.
 The team reached the final against Colo-Colo, but lost 6–4 on aggregate.
 Following his debut season in the Chilean Primera División, Díaz emerged as one of the league's finest playmakers.

 2010 season

 Díaz began the 2010 season in fine form, scoring the first goal in Católica's 4–0 thrashing of Santiago Morning.
 In that season, he was playing of great form, but had too much lack of scoring.
 On 27 March, Díaz scored his second goal in the tournament against Santiago Wanderers in a 4–2 win, which ended a run of 239 minutes of football without a goal.
 On 14 April, Kitu scored his first goal in the Copa Libertadores, in a 2–0 home win over Flamengo.
 Due to his successful at Chile, the club of his country Colón de Santa Fe showed interest on him and also came up the possibility of return to Boca Juniors, one of the big teams of Argentina and South America.
-Despite of the possibility of play in Argentina, one of the best leagues in the world, Díaz was consistent and extended his scoring streak against Ñublense in a game that was won by Católica 4–2, and he was named the man of the match.
+Despite the possibility of playing in Argentina, one of the best leagues in the world, Díaz was consistent and extended his scoring streak against Ñublense in a game that was won by Católica 4–2, and he was named the man of the match.

 Finally, during the break of the league (because it was a long tournament of one year and was played the 2010 FIFA World Cup at South Africa) everything seemed be that Diaz would remain at Católica, but then the player reached an agreement with the club that attempted to sign him Colón and left the club.